Pontiac Safari: 1957–1989 (B-body)

-1958-1965
+1958–1965

 For 1958, Pontiac offered a Safari for the Chieftain and Star Chief ranges.
 The Transcontinental wagon returned, taking the Star Chief Custom Safari nameplate of the previous two-door wagon (the Bonneville remained a hardtop/convertible).
 For 1959, Pontiac revised its model range, introducing the Catalina Safari and Bonneville Safari (the Star Chief remained, becoming sedan-only).
 The Bonneville was offered with two rows of seating; the Catalina was offered with either two or three rows of seats.

 Following a slight downsizing for 1961, the Safari returned as part of the Catalina and Bonneville series, with the 9-passenger option remaining exclusive to Catalina Safaris.

 For 1965, full-size Pontiacs underwent a redesign, with the Safari again returning as a part of the Catalina and Bonneville series.
 For the exterior, a vinyl roof was introduced as an option.

-1966-1970
+1966–1970

 For 1966, the Safari nameplate was dropped by Pontiac, as its B-body station wagons (Catalina and Bonneville) deleted the secondary series designation.
-For 1967, the Safari nameplate returned for the newly introduced Pontiac Executive full-size station wagon (replacing the Star Chief) and the top level Bonneville Safari, with the term "Safari" used to identify exterior woodgrain trim for the first time; all three wagons were now offered with third-row seating.
+For 1967, the Safari nameplate returned for the newly introduced Pontiac Executive full-size station wagon (replacing the Star Chief) and the top level Bonneville Safari, with the term "Safari" used to identify exterior woodgrain trim for the first time; all three wagons were offered with third-row seating.

-1971-1976
+1971–1976

 For 1971, Pontiac revised its station wagon branding, making the Safari a stand-alone model series based on the Catalina.
 The Bonneville station wagon was dropped in favor of the Grand Safari, which itself was based on the Grand Ville series.
 In 1973 the Grand Safari also adopted exterior woodgrain trim.
 Officially designated as a B-body vehicle, the Safari (and its Buick/Oldsmobile counterparts) shared the 127-inch wheelbase of the C-body "senior" sedan chassis.

-For 1974, the Safari again became a secondary series designation, becoming part of the Catalina range.; the model line adopted the rectangular headlights introduced on full-size Pontiacs for 1975.
+For 1974, the Safari again became a secondary series designation, becoming part of the Catalina range; the model line adopted the rectangular headlights introduced on full-size Pontiacs for 1975.

 Glide-away tailgate

-The 1971-1976 Safari wagons featured a clamshell tailgate design where the rear power-operated glass slid up into the roof as the tailgate (manually or with power assist), slid into a recess under the cargo floor.
-The power tailgate, the first in station wagon history, ultimately supplanted the manual tailgate, which required marked effort to lift from storage.
-It was operated by switches on the instrument panel or a key switch on the rear quarter panel.
-The system, heavy and complex, made it easier to load and unload the extremely long wagons in tight spaces.
-But it remained un-adopted by any other manufacturer, and would be eliminated when GM reduced the length of their wagons by about a foot in 1977, and the overriding concern became increased fuel economy.
+The 1971-1976 Safari wagons featured a clamshell tailgate, with separate, independently operable window and tailgate components.
+The rear power-operated glass could deploy from the roof as the tailgate (manually or with power assist), could deploy from a recess under the cargo floor.
+The power assist tailgate, the first in station wagon history, ultimately supplanted the manually operated tailgate, which required marked effort to lift from storage.
+Both the window and tailgate portions of the system were operable via switches on the instrument panel or a key switch on the rear quarter panel.
+The system, heavy and complex, made it easier to load and unload the extremely long wagons in tight spaces — for example, the entire tailgate could open inside a closed garage or with a trailer installed.
+But the design was not adopted by other manufacturers and would be eliminated when GM reduced the length of their wagons by about a foot for model year 1977, when the overriding concern became increased fuel economy.